rmzetti/hover-exec/README.md

         'test: '+Math.random()=>>test: 0.5142428
         ```

 Intermediate results can be viewed in line, as above, by appending a line with a predefined three character string.
 The string `=>>` can always be used, so long as it is used consistently throughout the script.
 For the predefined scripting languages, the preferred 3 char string (shown on hover) starts with a comment indicator and ends with `=` (eg. `##=` for python).
-This is preferred because it is compatible with the *markdown preview enhanced* extension (any existing intermediate output will be treated as a comment).
+This is preferred because, as a comment, it is compatible with the scripting language, and therefore with extensions like *markdown preview enhanced*.

 Note that in the above, the script is an `eval` script (`cmd=eval`), and executed internally by *hover-exec*.
 Starting the line with `js` allows vscode to provide javascript syntax highlighting.